Learning Abroad Center

 • Any supporting materials requested by the administering institution (Hunter College, etc.)

-Note: This is a Learning Abroad Center program that is offered in partnership with Chinese Flagship.
-You will complete application materials for both the Learning Abroad Center (LAC) and the institution administering the specific Chinese Flagship site (Hunter College, etc.).
+Note: This is a Learning Abroad Center program that is offered in partnership with Chinese Language Flagship.
+You will complete application materials for both the Learning Abroad Center (LAC) and the institution administering the specific Chinese Language Flagship site (Hunter College/NCCU).
 Detailed descriptions and instructions for submitting each checklist item are included on the LAC application checklist assigned to you, which you may access by logging in to the LAC application web portal.

 Next Steps